Saint Croix racer: Habitat

 The preferred natural habitat of B. sanctaerucis is xeric forest.

 Conservation

-B. sanctaecrucis is feared extinct; it has not been recorded in over 100 years, since the holotype was collected; St. Croix is a densely-populated, and the species is a fairy large snake.
+B. sanctaecrucis is feared extinct, as it has not been recorded in over 100 years since the holotype was collected.
+St. Croix is a densely populated island, and the species is a fairly large snake.
 If it is extinct, the most probable causes were due to predation from introduced mongooses and deforestation of its habitat.
-However, recent rediscoveries of other Caribbean reptiles that were also thought extinct brings hope that a small population (probably less than 50 individuals) of B. sanctaecrucis survives somewhere in St. Croix.
+However, recent rediscoveries of other Caribbean reptiles that were also thought extinct bring hope that a small population (probably less than 50 individuals) of B. sanctaecrucis survives somewhere in St. Croix.